- Giovanni BelliniOur PickBy Roger Fry

 This altarpiece was originally painted for the church of St Giobbe in Venice.
 It depicts the common religious theme of The Virgin Mary in consultation with a group of saints and a heavenly gathering.
 In this particular painting the saints depicted are, from left to right, St Francis, St John, St Job, St Dominic, St Sebastian and St Louis.
 At the base of The Virgin's throne sit three angels with musical instruments.

 This painting was the first example of The Sacred Conversation set within the architecture of a Venetian church.
 Previously, the divine group were set within a heavenly setting, whereas here Bellini brings them right down to earth.
-In its original place within the church of St Giobbe, the painting would have been surrounded by pillars similar to those within the space of the painting creating the allusion that The Virgin, Christ and all the saints were within reach of the worshipper.
-This effect would have been intensified by the familiar architecture of the painting, which is so reminiscent of the interior of St Marks Basilica, the greatest church in Venice.
+In its original place within the church of St Giobbe, the painting would have been surrounded by pillars similar to those within the space of the painting creating the illusion that The Virgin, Christ and all the saints were within reach of the worshipper.
+This effect would have been intensified by the familiar architecture of the painting, which is so reminiscent of the interior of St Mark's Basilica, the greatest church in Venice.
 The gold of the cupola and the marble that lines the walls behind the Madonna are both very recognisable features of The Basilica and, having been looted from Constantinople in the 13th century, were also symbolic of Venetian international power.
 This use of an architectural setting for biblical scenes went on to influence many future religious painters, notably Fra Bartolomeo in his Mystic Marriage of St Catherine in 1512, now held in the Accademia in Florence.

-The warmth of the golden light within this picture may well have been inspired by the sacred and mysterious light of St Marks generated by the vast quantities of gold on its walls.
+The warmth of the golden light within this picture may well have been inspired by the sacred and mysterious light of the Basilica generated by the vast quantities of gold on its walls.
 The atmosphere is certainly one of the reasons this picture is worth noting.
 By this point Bellini is painting more and more in oil and in this example he uses oil to layer thin layer upon thin layer, giving richness and depth to the light suffusing the scene.

 Despite the inviting gesture of St Francis and the delicate rendering of the largely naked figures of St Job and St Sebastian, there is still a removed and slightly distant nature to Bellini's figures here.
 He is still conforming to the idea of representing a type with the saints, rather than a personality, though this was to change dramatically later on in his career.
 Here though there is a feeling that he is still displaying his mastery of the skills of lifelike representation and that something of the raw emotion of his earlier Pieta has been sacrificed in the study of St Sebastian's technical positioning and the Madonna's austere expression.